 Here is a map of the area in which this expedition takes place.
 Take a look and you get an idea of the natural environment, distances and possibilities.

 We like to tell you more about topics related to this road trip.
 Select one and get the details...

 nature of the lofoten islands

-So, here is some information about the area that we explore during this expedition.
 The Lofoten Islands cover an area of 1225 km2 and have a variety of landscapes and terrain.

-The coastline is exposed to the weather systems of the Atlantic Ocean and characterized by steep jagged mountains that reach sea level.
+The coastline is exposed to the weather systems of the Atlantic Ocean and characterised by steep jagged mountains that reach sea level.
 Along the coast of the islands, you will find sandy beaches and deep fjords.
 The water is crystal clear and is full of life, cod and pollock are among them.
 There is also a lot of history and remains of older times (Viking age).
 There are interesting fjords to explore and just a short hike up a hill will give you a breathtaking view over the wide Vestfjord with the mainland in the background.
 There are a lot of fishing villages along the coast and they are a main attraction for the summer tourists.
 The islands of the Lofoten archipelago are connected with bridges and tunnels.
 It is an enjoyable and scenic road trip to travel from the village Å to Svolvær.
 We will leave the main road frequently to travel to areas and explore places that are off-the-beaten-track.

 The mountains are steep, but there are trails that also can be done in wintertime (we take crampons and snowshoes with us).
 The views are magnificent and there are cozy cabins in the mountains and also in the lower areas that we can use for staying overnight.
 Many lakes freeze in the winter and offer possibilities for ice fishing.